 4. Registered Trade Unions.-(i.)
 Unions of Employees.
 The benefits conferred by registering Trade Unions are not, in some of the States, held in much repute; consequently the statistics of registered trade unions of employees not only do not represent the position of unionism, but, in addition, the statistics themselves for past years are so defective as to be practically valueless.
 The particulars furnish no reliable indication of the numerical and financial position of Trade Unions.
 It will be seen that some of the registered unions fail to supply returns; this non-supply may lead to cancellation of the registration.
 Some of the unions have obtained the cancellation of their certificates of registration, the apparent reason being that they proposed registering under the Commonwealth Conciliation and Arbitration Act.
-In other States, as New South Wales, considerable activity is displayed in the formation of new unions; the principal reason is the general desire of workers to obtain a status under the Industrial Disputes Act, registration under the Trade Union Act being a condition precedent, as far as new unions are concerned.
-The industrial legislation of Victoria, on the other hand, offers no special inducement to workers to organise into unions, since the Wages Board system extends the benefits of awards to all individuals engaged in the industry dealt with.
-The figures at the end of 1910 were as shewn hereunder:
+In some States considerable activity has been displayed in the formation of new unions.
+In others the benefits sought are obtained by other means.
+In Queensland, some of the largest labour unions withdrew from registration during 1911, mainly on account of the necessity for closer restriction of their objects as set forth in their rules, consequent on legal decisions affecting trade unions. registered trade unions were as follows at the end of 1911:-New South Wales: 191 unions; 153,504 members; receipts, £163,448; expenditure, £146,959; funds, £114,687.
+Of these, eleven were unions of employers, with 2977 members.
+There were also six miscellaneous unions, having no members in the ordinary sense of the term.
+Victoria: 6 unions, 859 members; receipts, £1045; expenditure, £750; funds, £483.
+Queensland: 40 unions; 8195 members; receipts, £15,168; expenditure, £13,036; funds, £11,185.
+Six were unions of employers, with a membership of 277.
+South Australia: 21 unions, of whom only 13 furnished returns, shewing 4653 members; receipts, £7641; expenditure, £7452; funds, £15,253.
+Western Australia: 152 unions (including 4 industrial associations, and one Trade and Labour Council); members, 28,934; receipts, £52,640;